-- Derivatives: - Derivatives are stated at market value. - Exchange traded derivatives are stated at market values determined using market quoted prices - For exchange traded derivative contracts which are assets, market value is based on quoted bid prices. - For exchange traded derivative contracts which are liabilities, market value is based on quoted offer prices. - Over the counter (OTC) derivatives are stated at market value using pricing models and relevant market data as at the year-end date. - Forward foreign exchange contracts are valued by determining the gain or loss that would arise from closing out the contract at the reporting date by entering into an equal and opposite contract at that date. - All gains and losses arising on derivative contracts are reported with 'Change in Market Value'. - The property investments of the Plan are included in the accounts at open market value at the net assets statement date.
+- Derivatives: - o Derivatives are stated at market value. - o Exchange traded derivatives are stated at market values determined using market quoted prices - o For exchange traded derivative contracts which are assets, market value is based on quoted bid prices. - For exchange traded derivative contracts which are liabilities, market value is based on quoted offer prices. - Over the counter (OTC) derivatives are stated at market value using pricing models and relevant market data as at the year-end date. - Forward foreign exchange contracts are valued by determining the gain or loss that would arise from closing out the contract at the reporting date by entering into an equal and opposite contract at that date. - o All gains and losses arising on derivative contracts are reported with 'Change in Market Value'. - The property investments of the Plan are included in the accounts at open market value at the net assets statement date.
 This value is determined by independent external valuers in accordance with the Appraisal and Valuation Manual issued by the Royal Institute of Chartered Surveyors. - Purchases and sales of properties are recognised in the accounts upon unconditional exchange of contracts.
-Property rental income is recognised on an accruals basis. - The Plan's functional and presentation currency is pounds sterling.
+Property rental income is recognised on an accruals basis. - Repurchase agreements ('repos') the Plan recognises and values the securities that are delivered as collateral and includes them in the financial statements.
+The cash received is recognised as an asset and the obligation to pay it back is recognised as a payable amount. - Reverse repurchase agreements ('reverse repos') the Plan does not recognise the securities received as collateral in its financial statements.
+The Fund does recognise the cash delivered to the counterparty as a receivable in the financial statements. - The Plan's functional and presentation currency is pounds sterling.
 Monetary items denominated in foreign currency are translated into sterling using the closing exchange rates at the Plan year end.
 Foreign currency transactions are recorded in sterling at the spot exchange rate at the date of the transaction.